attdevsupport/ATT_APIPlatform_SampleApps/RESTFul/Speech/Vb/app1/README.txt

 3. Parameters

-Each sample application contains a web.config file.
-It holds configurable parameters described in an easy to read format.
-Please populate the following parameters in web.config as specified below:
+  Each sample application contains an web.config file.
+This file is located in the 'app' folder.
+This file holds configurable parameters described in an easy-to-read format.
+Please modify the web.config file using the comments specified within the file.

-1) api_key              : This is mandatory parameter, set the value as per your registered appliaction 'API key' field value.

-2) secret_key     	: This is mandatory parameter, set the value as per your registered appliaction 'Secret key' field value.

-3) endPoint		: This is mandatory parameter, set it to the end point URI of AT&T Service.

-4) scope		: SPEECH (Scope of the ATT service that will be invoked by the Application)

-5) DefaultFile		: This is Optional parameter, which points to the default wav file, which will act as a sample to show speech conversion when user has not selected any wave file using Browse button.

-6) AccessTokenFilePath	: ~\\SpeechApp1AccessToken.txt (This is optional parameter,
-                          which points to the file path, where application stores access token information.
-If the parameter is not configured, it will take the default value as ~\\SpeechApp1AccessToken.txt.
-                          Give read/write access to this file.)

-7) X-Arg		: This is optional key, the value of the this key is sent as an X-Arg hearder, which should contain name value pair separated by semicolan Ex: name=value,name1=value1.

-8) SpeechContext	: This is mandatory key, the value of the this key is used to populate Speech Context drop down list.
-The value of this key should contain list of speech context values separated by semicolan

-Note: You must update parameters 1-2 after you promote your application from 'Sandbox' environment to 'Production' environment.
+  Note: If your application is promoted from Sandbox environment to Production environment and you decide to use production application settings, you must update parameters as per production application details.